top of page

 Coughs (and how to get through the night)

-If you would like further in depth help with a cough or other acute illness then please get in touch or make an appointment for my half hour Drop In Phone/Skype Clinic.
+If you would like further in depth help with a cough or other acute illness then please get in touch or make an appointment for my half hour Drop In Phone/Zoom Clinic.
 Existing patients and those with short queries are welcome to use my FREE 15 minute Check in appointment for advice.
-I work internationally via Skype or face-to-face in Brixton, London, UK.

 What Causes a Cough?